 Hawaii repealed its No-Fault insurance law in 1997 and replaced it with a pared-down model of No-Fault insurance in 1998.
 The state still requires you to carry personal injury protection (PIP) to cover your own medical expenses in an accident, regardless of who is to blame.
 But other parts of PIP coverage that used to be mandated by law may now be optional.

 In addition to PIP insurance, you will need to carry property damage and bodily injury liability protection to cover other people if you cause an accident.
 But they cannot sue you for bodily injury damage unless:

-By law, insurers can’t reject you based on your age, length of driving experience, credit rating or residence, but they can deny coverage because of your driving record.
-If a company turns you down, they are required by law to offer to place you in the Hawaii Joint Underwriting Plan.
-All insurers are required to participate in this high-risk pool that covers people who can’t get insurance elsewhere.
+By law, insurers can't reject you based on your age, length of driving experience, credit rating or residence, but they can deny coverage because of your driving record.
+If a company turns you down, it is required by law to offer to place you in the Hawaii Joint Underwriting Plan.
+All insurers are required to participate in this high-risk pool that covers people who can't get insurance elsewhere.
 Shop around first, though, as your premiums are likely to be significantly higher through HJUP.